fullstackstorm/task-flow/README.md

 TaskFlow should now be running in your web browser.
 Start interacting with the application and enjoy!

+## Project Notes
+I wouldn't consider this a complete porject.
+There are many things that I plan on implementing such as better css styling, deployment, and features like inviting members via email.

 ## Contributing

 I will not be looking at contributions as this is a project for increasing my skills.